 I half expected this bowl of prawn noodles to be the weakest of the bunch.
 Well, I was so wrong.
 The test of any prawn mee is the broth, and here the broth was subtle without tasting too much of MSG, and the sweetness of the shellfish managed to come through nicely.
 The broth had also a light porky flavor just to balance the sweetness somewhat.

-Elsewhere, the prawns and pork slices were par for this dish, but than at less than $3, you really could not ask for me.
+Elsewhere, the prawns and pork slices were par for this dish, but at less than $3, you really could not ask for me.
 And they did pile on a generous amount of fried shallots which went really well with the entire mixture.
 The nice crunch really brought a nice textural depth to the dish.

 As for their title dish, the laksa did not disappoint either.
 In fact, it far surpassed my initial expectations.
 It had that same lightness of laksa broth similar to Sungei Laksa, but had a bit more coconut milk to it, but it never felt heavy like what you get with Katong Laksa.